 We must understand the time that these men lived in.
 To disagree about such things as Cyril and Nestorius did in those days could get you exiled, striped of all authority, even tortured, imprisoned or executed.
 They took their faith values deadly seriously back then like some do today.
 Putting the rivalry aside there was another difference that stood as an impediment to make the council a raucous one.

 By that I mean a linguistic challenge.
 The Bishops that made it to the council spoke different languages.
-Those from the East spoke primarily Greek while those from the West spoke Latin.
+Those from the East end of the Roman Empire spoke primarily Greek while those from the West spoke Latin.
 Each language had its own nuances that made exact translation from one to the other a persistent problem.
 It’s not too far fetched to imagine them mostly speaking at or past each other not with each other.

 The sitting pope, Celestine I, (reigning from 9/422 to 7/432 A.D.) appointed Cyril to serve as presiding officer of deliberations at Ephesus and his official spokesman since he didn’t attend.

-Since many bishops invited were still not present on the official beginning date of June 7th, 431, Cyril re-set the start date to after June 21st in honor of Emperor Theodosius II’s order not to begin until all were assembled.
+Since many bishops invited were still not present on the official start date of June 7th, 431, Cyril re-set it to after June 21st in honor of Emperor Theodosius II’s order not to begin until all were assembled.
 Nestorius and 16 of his bishops were there but he still waited for many of his other supporters, naturally most of the Eastern bishops.
-When they did arrive after the June 22nd opening they found the proceedings had begun but not to tackle the intended business at hand, rather to denounce Nestorius for disagreeing that Mary was divine.
-The council had already made calls for him to appear but Nestorius ignored them with the following judgment decree (no doubt conveniently instigated by Cyril) being made against him:
+When they did arrive after the June 22nd opening they found the proceedings had begun but they weren’t to tackle the intended business at hand, rather to denounce Nestorius for disagreeing that Mary was divine.
+The council had already made calls for him to appear but Nestorius ignored them and a judgment decree (no doubt conveniently instigated by Cyril) made against him:

 [T]he excellent Nestorius has declined to obey our summons and has not received the holy and God-fearing bishops we sent to him, we have of necessity started upon an investigation of his impieties.
 We have found him out thinking and speaking in an impious fashion, from his letters, from his writings that have been read out, and from the things that he has recently said in this metropolis which have been witnessed to by others; and as a result we have been compelled of necessity both by